Eising/hetzner-dns-api/README.md

 This library provides an API as well as a CLI tool to manage DNS Zones and Records hosted at Hetzner.

-This library includes both a library and a CLI application.
+This library includes both a library and a small CLI application.

-The module is not ready for public usage just yet.
-The absence of a proper test suite is the final barrier.
-That said, I've tested the most operations already with live data with great success.

 I have created this module as I couldn't find an existing one, and I needed one for my ansible playbooks.

 ## Installation

-This module is nearly ready for its stage debut.
-Once ready, you will be able to use your favorite package manager, such as `uv` to install it directly from PyPi.

-For now, you must clone this repository and install it using `uv`.
+The library is available on PyPi, and can be installed with `pip install hetzner-dns-api`

 ## CLI usage